 Reserve 1 cup pasta cooking water and drain pasta in a colander.
 Set aside.

 Make the Sauce

-In pot used to cook pasta, bring cream and ½ cup pasta water (reserve remaining for adjusting consistency) to a boil over medium-high heat.
+Return pot used to cook pasta to medium-high heat.
+Add cream and half the pasta cooking water (reserve remaining for adjusting consistency) and bring to a boil.

-Add pasta and return to a boil.
-Stir often until reduced to a creamy consistency that clings to pasta, 4-7 minutes.
+Once boiling, add pasta and return to a boil.
+Stir often until sauce is reduced to a creamy consistency that clings to pasta, 4-7 minutes.

 Finish the Pasta

 Remove pot from burner and stir in pecorino, basil pesto, and butter until smooth.

 If sauce is too thick, add reserved pasta cooking water 1 Tbsp. at a time until desired consistency is reached.